-This service is under development with a launch expected the second half of 2016.
+This service is under development with a launch expected in early 2017.
 You are welcome to take a look around pre-launch to get a feel for what data the service may offer when it’s released.
 Please note this service is not yet live.
 We will greatly expand the variety of platforms from which we will collect data.
 As this is a system in active development, you may experience hiccups in the service.

 Please contact us at email@example.com with any questions or suggestions as we continue to work on the development.

-Discussion around scholarly research often takes place on the web outside of the formal literature; for example on blogs, sharing services, social media, and wikis.
-This activity is made up of a number of individual “events” such as a bookmark, a comment, a social share, or a link.
+Discussion around scholarly research often takes place on the web outside of the formal literature; for example on blogs, sharing services and social media.
+This activity is made up of a number of individual 'events' such as a bookmark, a comment, a social share, or a link.

 What’s needed is community infrastructure to collect, store, and provide this raw data for anyone to access.

 Crossref Event Data will capture and record a wide variety of events related to content with a unique digital object identifier (DOI).
 The data will be openly available, portable, and auditable.
 Initially the service will not include scholarly citation events from citation index platforms.

 Anyone, such as publishers, funders, authors, bibliometricians, and librarians, will be able to process, interpret and integrate Event Data as they wish, gaining a broad understanding of how scholarly content is shared and consumed.

 An event is any activity that occurs around a research object that has a DOI.
 Event types are varied depending on the source of the activity.
 Here are some event examples:

 Here are the specific event types for some of the sources that will be included in Event Data: